Dry Ice Blasting & Cleaning Blog

 However, developers intent on preserving the priceless architectural landmark purchased the building in 2016.
 They knew their vision would only be fulfilled if the original walls and floors were restored to their original glory.
 Aware the project would require sensitivity, skill and deep expertise, the developers turned to Polar Clean to uncover the building’s interior brick walls.

-Armory Before & After Dry Ice Blasting
+Armory Before & After Restoration

 The Challenge: Preserving Brick Plastered with Layers of Paint